coq/coq/doc/sphinx/language/core/inductive.rst

 .. flag:: Auto Template Polymorphism

-   This :term:`flag`, enabled by default, makes every inductive type declared at level :math:`\Type` (without explicit universe instance or hiding it behind a definition) template polymorphic if possible.
+   This :term:`flag`, enabled by default, makes every inductive type declared at level :math:`\Type` (without an explicit universe instance or hiding it behind a definition) template polymorphic if possible.

    This can be prevented using the :attr:`universes(template=no) <universes(template)>`